 What is discrimination?

 The Equality Act defines and prohibits the forms of gender-based discrimination.
-This prohibition applies to all areas covered by the Act, meaning as a general rule all areas of social life and all situations in which discrimination may arise.
+As a rule, the prohibition applies to all areas of social life and all situations in which discrimination may arise.

 What does not constitute discrimination?

 Treating some people differently from others does not always put them into different positions to a degree that would constitute the kind of discrimination that is prohibited under the Equality Act.

 In addition, poor customer service or a refusal to provide service alone do not constitute discrimination.
 However, this does not apply to actions that must be considered harassment prohibited under the Equality Act.

 The Equality Act specifically lays down certain procedures that are not considered discrimination.
 Discrimination as defined by the Equality Act is not:

 - Special protection of women because of pregnancy or childbirth

 - Enacting legal provisions on compulsory military service for men only